The value of the goods stolen in a break-in has gone up – hardly a surprise, with the number of computers and portable electronic items we all own.

 Stop thieves from ruining Christmas

-You’re starting your Christmas shopping, and you park at your favorite spot at the mall.
+You’re starting your Christmas shopping, and you park at your favourite spot at the mall.
 Well, guess what?
 Any thieves hanging out in the area know exactly why you’re there.
 They’ll be keeping an eye on your car, and if you return with an armload of gifts, put them in the car, and go back for more, they’ll be on your car quicker than you can say “Bah, humbug!”

 And what if all your gifts get stolen?
 You need to put in a claim with your insurance company.
 And that’s your home insurance, not your car insurance.
 This is bad for several reasons: